“The most valuable form of service is to fully awaken to who you are,

 in seas of shattered illusions,

-recognising my own apathy,
+recognizing my own apathy,

 but still don’t care,